Supernatural (Des'ree album)

 Supernatural is the third studio album by British recording artist Des'ree.
 Released by 550 Music and Epic Records on 29 June 1998, it follows four years after the singer's previous album, I Ain't Movin'.
-Predominantly an R&B album, Supernatural received mixed to positive reviews from critics, who praised Des'ree's voice, but noted that the album lacked memorable songs.
-The album appeared on several record charts, reaching the top ten in Austria and the Netherlands, and the top twenty in Flanders, France, Norway, Sweden and the UK.
+Predominantly an R&B album, Supernatural received mixed to positive reviews from music critics, who praised Des'ree's voice, but noted that the album lacked memorable songs.
+The album appeared on several record charts, reaching the top ten in Austria and the Netherlands, and the top twenty in Flanders, France, Norway, Sweden and the United Kingdom.

-"Life" was released as the lead single from Supernatural, although "I'm Kissing You" was used as the soundtrack single for the 1996 film Romeo + Juliet.
-"Life" charted well, topping the singles charts of Italy and the Netherlands.
+"Life" was released as the lead single from Supernatural, while "I'm Kissing You" was released as a single for the soundtrack of the 1996 film Romeo + Juliet.
+"Life" became a major hit for Des'ree and charted well, topping the singles charts of Italy and the Netherlands.
+Her 1994 hit, "You Gotta Be", was remixed and included as a bonus track in the UK edition of Supernatural, reaching the top 10 in Belgium, Iceland and the United Kingdom, while topping the singles chart of Spain.

 Background

 Des'ree's previous album, I Ain't Movin', was released in 1994.
 Its lead single, "You Gotta Be", was a hit in the United States, reaching number five on the Billboard Hot 100.
 The singer took a four-year break before releasing Supernatural, which she said made her nervous.
 "But I said to myself, 'I'd rather have that absence and come out with a stunning record than feel the pressure to come out with something earlier and the record be mediocre.'"
 Polly Anthony, president of 550 Music, said that the record label had been "patiently waiting" for Supernatural, and was comfortable with artists working within their own timeframes.